 - Clean your gear

-- Dry it thoroughly to deprive the nasties of the moisture they need to survive.
+- Dry it thoroughly to deprive pathogens and pests the moisture they need to survive.
 Drying is often tricky in Tasmania – especially with gear like neoprene waders, which take at least 48 hrs to dry.

 - Disinfect.
-If there’s any doubt that your gear will dry completely we ask that you treat it with a disinfectant such as F10 (a biodegradable, low toxicity veterinary disinfectant available from NRM South).
+If there’s any doubt that your gear will dry completely, treat it with a disinfectant such as F10 (a biodegradable, low toxicity veterinary disinfectant available from NRM South).